Saran-Nag/SPAC_Shiny-Purdue-2025/README.md

 *   **K-Nearest Neighbors**
 *   **K-Means**

+## How to Run

+First, [clone] (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [fork] (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository locally.

+Then, navigate to the directory where the repository is. i.e. ```cd location/to/repo```

+Make sure [Docker Desktop] (https://www.docker.com/products/docker-desktop/) is installed.

+Open Docker Desktop, and use ```git branch -a``` to make sure you're on the right branch.
+If not, do ```git checkout <branch>```

+Then, simply enter ```make run``` in your repository to run the Shiny app.

+If you have any issues and need to troubleshoot, refer to the [Docker Documentation] (https://docs.docker.com/desktop/troubleshoot-and-support/troubleshoot/).

 ## Acknowledgements and Credits

 This project was a success thanks to the invaluable collaboration and support from several key institutions and individuals: